temporalio/temporal/docker/README.md

 Please note that SQL support is still in active developement and it is not production ready yet.

-Running cadence service with ElasticSearch
+Running temporal service with ElasticSearch
 -----------------------------------------

-Run cadence with ElasticSearch for visibility instead of Cassandra/MySQL
+Run temporal with ElasticSearch for visibility instead of Cassandra/MySQL

 ```
 docker-compose -f docker-compose-es.yml up